taybluetooth/taybluetooth/README.md

 ### Hi I am Callum! 👋

-I am a 5th Year Software Engineering Student currently studying at Heriot Watt University in Edinburgh. 🏙️

-I am also a Software Engineer specialising in mobile and web app development at Scrapp LLC.
+I am a Software Engineer who works for Sky

 #### What I'm currently working on:

-- 💪 Practicing Typescript.
+- 💪 A couple side projects.
-- 📖 Studying Ruby.
+- 📖 Learning Storybook
-- 👨‍🎓 Working on Placement.

 #### Statistics: